 If you do decide to grab some of these, I’d highly recommend getting the highest mAh capacity you can get (this is the measure of how much of a charge a battery can hold).
-While this will increase price, and while you may never use the full capacity to charge a device, if you’re storing these for emergency use as I described above, then you want to keep the charge for the longest possible time.
+While this will increase the price, and while you may never use the full capacity to charge a device if you’re storing these for emergency use as I described above, then you want to keep the charge for the longest possible time.

 It’s an emergency blanket.
 Not much more needs to be said other than the fact that these make an excellent, lightweight addition to a bug out or get home bag.

-Other portable water filters are, admittedly, slightly more difficult, but nothing so complicated that you can’t figure it out in the moment.
+Other portable water filters are, admittedly, slightly more difficult, but nothing so complicated that you can’t figure it out at the moment.
 When taking a group of 8th grade students on a camping trip a few years ago, they were all able to use a filter to strain out some clean drinking water without spilling much, and let’s face it, if an 8th grader can do it, so can almost any adult.

 Water is a top-3 item that you’ll need to consider when prepping, and having a few portable filters in your home and in your bug-out equipment will help alleviate one of the largest concerns with water.
 The other concern is equally easy to handle – water storage can be very easily handled by simply purchasing some water bricks or some other convenient storage solution and filling it.
-No skill required there.
+No skill is required there.

-A great buy-and-stash item that you’ll use rather frequently if you drive an old clunky car like I do is a car jumper system to jump your car.
+A great buy-and-stash item that you’ll use rather frequently if you drive an old clunky car as I do is a car jumper system to jump your car.
 This is essentially a high-powered lithium battery that you can charge and store in your trunk.
 If you need to jump your car, pull out the instructions and follow along with getting your car started.
-I own three different models (one each for myself, my teenage daughter, and my wife), and each of them has the same three step approach to getting them set up.
+I own three different models (one each for myself, my teenage daughter, and my wife), and each of them has the same three-step approach to getting them set up.
 When you need it, you no longer need to rely on some good Samaritans to stop to help you jump your car.

 All of these will bring you some peace of mind so you can sweat the harder stuff.